Arthroscopy - Knee

 ACL TEAR

-Ans: ACL is thick of fibro-collagenous tissue connecting the lower end of the thigh bone and the upper end of the leg bone.
-It is one of the important ligament inside our knee joint which gives stability.
+Ans: ACL is thick with fibro-collagenous tissue connecting the lower end of the thigh bone and the upper end of the leg bone.
+It is one of the important ligaments inside our knee joint which gives stability.
 It is the most common ligament injury in sports or RTA in our region.

 Ans: It is the most common ligament injury in the knee.
 Any contact sports involving twisting of the knee joint can cause an ACL tear.
 Eg. Football, volleyball, rugby, etc.